-Top 4 (Not-So-Obvious) Reasons Why Your Doc Won’t Do Your Surgery
+4 (Not-So-Obvious) Reasons Why a Plastic Surgeon Won’t Perform Surgery

 Written by Varci Vartanian

 Board certified?
 Check.
 Extensive library of quality before-and-afters?
 Check.
 Glowing RealSelf reviews?
 Check.
 With a sigh of relief, you snap your laptop shut.
 You’ve narrowed your list of plastic surgeons to a select few, and are nervous but ready for your first in-person consultation.